 Also note: there’s no peg like one often sees with store-bought birdhouses.
 Why not?
 Well, unfortunately, that peg provides a nice roost for predators.
 So don’t add a peg to your birdhouse designs, and if you have a house that has one, research the species of bird for the birdhouse (tree swallows seem to like having a front porch on their nesting boxes…) and consider cutting it off.

-Speaking of which: If you live in an apartment, you could try installing it on your balcony (like in the last image in the photo gallery here!) or on your building’s rooftop.
-I’d search within a sight-line of one of your windows for a municipal signpost, and hang it at a good height.
-As you can see from the chart, you can go up even 15 feet.
+You can also search within a sight-line of one of your windows for a signpost, and hang it at a good height.
+As you can see from the chart, you can go as high as 15 feet.
 Indeed, hanging bird houses is in the public interest, as people will enjoy seeing it, especially if it gets used.